RedisLabs/redislabs-docs/content/rs/release-notes/rs-7-4-2-releases/rs-7-4-2-tba.md

 ### New features

-- Added support for TLS 1.3 and removed support for deprecated TLS versions, 1.0 and 1.1, and deprecated 3DES and RC4 encryption ciphers.
+- Added full support for TLS 1.3:

+    - TLS 1.3 cipher suites are now configurable for database connections.
+See [Configure cipher suites]({{<relref "/rs/security/encryption/tls/ciphers">}}) for details.

+    - TLS 1.3 can be set as the minimum TLS version.
+See [Configure TLS protocol]({{<relref "/rs/security/encryption/tls/tls-protocols">}}) for details.

 - Automatic recovery of databases from persistence files is configurable using the REST API.